wangeditor-team/wangeditor-usage-doc-en/docs/pages/01-get started/05-Multiple Editor Instances.md

-# Multiple Editor
+# Multiple Editor Instances

-WangEditor can create multiple editors in the same page.
+WangEditor can create multiple editor instance in the same page.

 ```html
 <head>